techiediaries/techiediaries/_posts/2017/2017-09-09-ionic-background-mode.md

 ## Conclusion

-In this tutorial we have see a simple use case of the Cordova/Ionic Native Background Mode plugin to keep your Ionic 4/Angular (also Ionic 3) app  executing when it's in the background mode.
+In this tutorial, we have see a simple use case of the Cordova/Ionic Native 5 Background Mode plugin to keep your Ionic 5/Angular app executing when it's in the background mode.